wp-plugins/featured-page-widget/readme.txt

 == Changelog ==

+= 2.2 - March 3rd, 2011 =

+* Fixed an error in the widget form that prevented featuring selected pages.

 = 2.1 - March 2nd, 2011 =

 * Fixed an issue where the option to link the title to the post could not be turned off.